 • Terms and Conditions: Clearly state the terms and conditions of the transportation agreement, including liability limits, timeframes, and any other relevant provisions.

-Common Mistakes to Avoid When Handling a Bill of Lading
+What are the Common Mistakes to Avoid When Handling a Bill of Lading?

 Here are some of the most common mistakes to be aware of: